GAC Group: Collaboration with Huawei

 In March 2025, GAC Group established Huawang Automotive Technology (Guangzhou) Co., Ltd. (trade as Huawang Automotive).
 The company will collaborate with Huawei to develop an independent high-end automotive brand.
 Huawang's new models will incorporate Huawei's intelligent driving software, smart cockpit systems, and intelligent vehicle control solutions.

 In August 2025, GAC Group announced that its controlling subsidiary, GAC Aion, invested 600 million yuan in Huawang Automotive.
 Upon completion of the capital increase, GAC Group directly holds 71.43% of the equity in Huawang and indirectly holds 28.57% through GAC Aion.
 GAC Group stated that Huawang Automobile will collaborate with Huawei's IPD (Integrated Product Development) and IPMS (Integrated Product Marketing and Sales) systems, covering aspects from product definition and marketing to ecosystem services.
 The sales operations will be handled by a new team within the joint venture company.

 In September 2025, Huawei and GAC Group officially launched the Qijing brand (Chinese: 启境) operated by Huawang Automotive.
 It will deeply integrated with Huawei in areas such as technology, ecosystem development, and brand marketing.

+Collaboration with FAW Group

+In September 2026, GAC Group announced that it planned to acquire part of the equity of a vehicle joint venture held by FAW Group through the issuance of shares, and to raise supporting funds.
+Upon completion of the transaction, FAW Group will become the second largest shareholder of GAC Group.